Exhibition Sales Training – Top question from Google

-Running any successful exhibition involves running a team.
-There are so many different tasks involved each event can be like a large event in itself.
-Indeed, larger organisations often have dedicated teams that do nothing else but organise their events.
-It’s therefore important that your team are fully prepared for the day/s and following a plan.
+Running any successful exhibition involves running a sales team.
+There are so many different tasks involved, each event can be like a large event in itself.
+Indeed, larger organisations often have dedicated sales teams that do nothing else but organise their events.
+In order to achieve the maximum return on your investment it’s important that your stabd staff are fully prepared for the day/s and following a plan.

 In terms of your team on the day, here are the areas you should consider:

 - Rota – people need a break in order that they are at fully energised whilst on the stand so ensure the team have breaks and don’t end up exhausted by the last day.

 - Rules/guidelines – whilst I am not a fan of rules in some cases they are unavoidable.
 What rules do your sales team need to follow.
 For example, it can be off putting for some people going onto an exhibition stand only to find the stand personnel all eating.

 - Sales or Leads – are you selling from the stand or is your goal to generate new enquiries?
 Either way this needs to be agreed and a strategy in place.
 For example if you are generating new enquiries what is the “agreed next step” the team should be aiming for.

 - Does everyone know the sales process?
 What is the actual process required to capture a lead or an order?